Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Simulation study of active converter design

-A second consideration regarding the crystal segmentation is its impact on the background in the $\meg$ search.
-The high-energy tail observed in the signal $E_\gamma$ spectrum, induced by overestimated $E_\mathrm{dep}$, also appears in the background spectrum, another important factor affecting the $\meg$ search sensitivity.
-To study this effect, the energy reconstruction was simulated using the dominant source of the background photons, radiative muon decay ($\mu\to e\nu\nu\gamma$). \figref{fig:RMDspectrum} shows the simulated background spectra for two different converter cell sizes.
-Insufficient segmentation enhances the high-energy tail above \SI{52.8}{MeV}, thereby increasing the number of background events in the $\meg$ search and degrading the sensitivity.
-This effect, however, is found not to be crucial with the $\SI{5}{mm} \times \SI{50}{mm}$ segmentation, providing further support for the choice of this baseline design.
+A second consideration regarding the crystal segmentation is its impact on the background in the \meg search.
+The high-energy tail observed in the signal $E_\gamma$ spectrum, induced by the overestimated $E_\mathrm{dep}$, also appears in the background spectrum, which is another important factor affecting the \meg search sensitivity.
+To study this effect, the energy reconstruction was simulated using the dominant source of background photons: radiative muon decay ($\mu \to e \nu \bar{\nu} \gamma$). \figref{fig:RMDspectrum} shows the simulated background spectra scaled to \num{1e15} muon decays for two different converter segmentations.
+Insufficient segmentation enhances the high-energy tail above \SI{52.8}{MeV}, thereby increasing the number of background events in the \meg search and degrading the sensitivity.
+This effect, however, was found not to be critical with the $\SI{5}{mm} \times \SI{50}{mm}$ segmentation: only 34 events are reconstructed above \SI{52.8}{MeV}, compared to 4452 events for the much coarser segmentation shown in \figref{fig:RMDspectrum}.
+This significant suppression of the high-energy tail further supports the choice of the baseline design.